ankitnewjobs/Terraform/Day 02:- Install-Tools-Terraform-CLI-Azure-CLI-VSCode-IDE/Concept.md

----
-title: Install Terraform, Azure CLI and VSCode Editor description: Install all the tools required for learning Terraform on Azure Cloud
+# title: Install Terraform, Azure CLI, and VSCode Editor description: Install all the tools required for learning Terraform on Azure Cloud
----

 ## Step-01: Introduction